marcduiker/staticwebapp-vue-vite/README.md

     > This should run the API on `http://localhost:7071/`.

-3. Finally start the Azure Static Web Apps CLI in the root:
+4. Finally, start the Azure Static Web Apps CLI in the root:

     ```shell
      swa start http://localhost:3000 --api-location http://localhost:7071